ehsavoie/jboss-as-legacy-naming/README.md

 ##Simple build

 Run _build.sh_

 ##Build and Test

 Download a zip archive of EAP 6.2.1 (at least).
 Run _build.sh -Djbossas.eap6.zip=/path to archive/jboss-eap-6.2.1-full-build.zip_

 #Build and deploy

 Download and install EAP 6.2.1 (at least).
 Define the environment variable $JBOSS_HOME pointing towards your EAP6 installation.
 Run _deploy.sh_
 Define your configuration in the EAP6 server.

 #Installation

 Download the zip or tar.gz archive of the extension.
 Unarchive it in the EAP6 installation directory.
 Define your configuration in the EAP6 server.

+#Uninstallation

+Remove the configuration entries from your JBoss configuration file.
+Delete the folder _$JBOSS_HOME/modules/system/layers/base/org/jboss/legacy/_